Evocargo/RaindropsOnWindshield/README.md

 # RaindropsOnWindshield
-We present a publicly available set of images containing 8190 images of which 3390 contain raindrops.
-Images are annotated with the binary mask representing areas with raindrops.
+We present a publicly available set of images for training and assessing vision algorithms' performance for different tasks of image artifacts detection on either camera lens or windshield.
+At the moment, it contains 8190 images, of which 3390 contain raindrops.

 ## Dataset description